Juu-dev/Blog-App-UI/README.md

 # Blog app with Reactjs

 This project is not my idea.

-I learned from a pro dev who named Lama dev
+I learned from a pro dev who named **Lama dev**.

-This is his youtube channel: https://www.youtube.com/c/LamaDev
+This is his youtube channel: (https://www.youtube.com/c/LamaDev)